89jan25th/fullstack-LinuxServerConfiguration/README.md

 This is a linux server configuration project preceeded by the project Item Catalog (https://github.com/89jan25th/fullstack-item-catalog)

 ### How to run the program
-Connect to http://52.78.93.23.xip.io with Safari or Chrome browser.
+Connect to http://52.78.93.23.xip.io with Safari, Internet Explorer or Chrome browser.

 ### Server setup
 1. The server is on Amazon Lightsail